Large Airfoil Models: A Deep Airfoil Prediction Tool (ADAPT)

-As with most Bayesian frameworks, ADAPT requires the user to define the likelihood (i.e., the noise model).
 To this end, fixed noise values for each pressure measurements are first provided based on the reported accuracy of the original experiments.
-If the source material did not quantify the uncertainty of its measurements, the standard deviation was assumed to be 0.01, which was approximately the order of magnitude in errors observed in many sources.
+If the source material did not quantify the uncertainty of its measurements, the standard deviation was assumed to be 0.01, which was approximately the order of magnitude of errors observed in many sources.
 Some additional noise was also inferred to account for the human error introduced during the digitization process outlined in Sec.~\ref{sec:datamining}.
 It was found that the additional noise resulted in improved numerical stability of the predictions.

+Another advantage of the model architecture lies in its grid flexibility, allowing users to tailor the number of discrete locations at which $C_p$ may be evaluated after training.
+This functional form offers significant benefits over deep neural networks that rely on a predefined discretization for the output, which also necessitates that the training data be fixed on a grid.
+This limitation of conventional neural networks contributes to the predominance of computational training data over experimental data, as users have direct control over the mesh.
+In contrast, experimental data feature varying pressure sensor locations for each experiment.